rmagick-temp/rmagick/README.txt

 his web site <http://i.loveruby.net>

 I assume you've already decompressed the tarball, or you wouldn't be reading this.
-If you have not decompressed the tarball, do so with this command:
+If you have not decompressed the tarball, do so with one of these commands, depending on which tarball you have:

-    tar xvzf RMagick-0.0.0$-tar.gz
+    tar xvzf RMagick-0.0.0$-tar.gz              (gzipped tarball)

-or
+    tar xvjf RMagick-0.0.0$-tar.bz2             (bzipped tarball)

-    tar xvjf RMagick-0.0.0$-tar.bz2
+    7z e RMagick-x.y.z.tar.lzma -so | tar xv    (7zipped tarball)

 Change to the RMagick-0.0.0 directory.
 If you are not using any configuration options (usually you don't need to) enter the command